amoe/allen-moronuki/allen_moronuki_notes.md

 type' because the set of values it can take is defined by the permutations of `a` and `b`.
 (That's my guess for the reasoning.)

+You can NOT have a 1-element tuple, this is actually an error, unlike in Python.

+The two tuple has accessor `fst` and `snd`, this is much like `car` and `cdr` when used with dotted pairs / improper lists in Scheme.

+Data.Tuple contains accessing functions for tuples.

+> The `(x, y)` syntax of the tuple is special.
+The constructors you use in the
+> type signatures and in your code (terms) are syntactically identical even
+> though they're different things.
+Sometimes that type constructor is referred
+> to without the type variables explicitly inside of it such as `,`.
+Other times,
+> you'll see (a, b) -- particularly in type signatures.

+The upshot of this paragraph is basically that `(a, b)` is a type-level spelling for the data constructor `,`.
+You can use that type-level spelling to pattern-match in the term definition as well.

+    davesFst :: (a, b) -> a
+    davesFst (a, b) = a

+    davesSnd :: (a, b) -> b
+    davesSnd (a, b) = b

+    > davesFst $ (,) 1 2
+    1
+    > davesSnd $ (,) 1 2
+    2

+We construct the pair using (,) and then dereference it with pattern matching.

 2019-02-12

 # Chapter 4: Basic datatypes